zemchuks/github-finder-js/README.md

 Demo of the UI can be seen here 👉 [https://hubfindr.netlify.app/](https://hubfindr.netlify.app/)

-## IT HAS ONLY 60 Requests per day
+## IT HAS ONLY 60 Requests per Hour

 ## Functionalities:
 - Fetch API (GitHub API)